 THE PRICELESS PRINCESS.
 A book for children aged 8-10.
 E-book and print versions available.
 The Princess’s website is here.

 SUBURBAN GIGOLO: A cat’s eye view of life in the Inner Western suburbs of Sydney – a fun read with a serious message.
 Novelette-length in e-book only (no print version), available through Amazon, I-books and other e-book platforms.

-Three volumes of memoirs will be finished by early 2018.
 I know a writer is supposed to write just one kind of story with one style of cover or readers will get too confused.
 I don’t want to do that.
 I am glad I can reach readers through independent publishing, but I hope to be able to publish traditionally as well, and I write what I want to, not to a formula or commercial prescription.

 I love the writing process, and am learning all the time, especially how to accommodate today’s expected prose structure, tone and narrative.
 Sometimes something I wrote twenty years ago reads like a nineteenth century author, Henry James or George Eliot.
 The contemporary writing style with short sentences, no similes or metaphors, snappy dialogue, showing not telling, forgetting the backstory, eliminating the weather reports …. it’s still English but not as a Literature student learnt it all those years ago.

 BUYING MY BOOKS: It is easy to buy my books on Amazon using Kindle.
 You don’t need a Kindle device to read them, you can download the Kindle software easily for IPad and other devices.
 They are available from the Australian Kindle store.